-The Board does not recommend any payment of dividends as the Group has not been profitable for FY2020.
-The Board wishes to conserve cash so as to ensure sufficiency of funds for its daily business and operational needs as well as to capitalise on any potential business growth and expansion opportunities that might arise in the near future.
+The Board does not recommend any payment of dividends as the Board wishes to conserve cash for its business and operational needs in view of the current challenging operating environment.

 Engagement with Shareholders

 Principle 12: The company communicates regularly with its shareholders and facilitates the participation of shareholders during general meetings and other dialogues to allow shareholders to communicate their views on various matters affecting the company.